How do you fix a broken tomato?

 Here's my free advice: peppers are easier to grow than tomatoes.
 Peppers take up a lot less room, and they don't demand quite as much, meaning you don’t have to feed them quite as much and you don't have to trellis them as extensively.
 You do need a support for your peppers, but you don't have to trellis, train, and prune nearly as much as you do for your tomatoes.

-If you're looking for a quick win with tons of nutrition, I would say the peppers win, but if you're looking for a complete stunner in the garden, then I say go for the tomatoes.
+If you're looking for a quick win with tons of nutrition, I would say peppers are it, but if you're looking for a complete stunner in the garden, then I say go for the tomatoes.
 That's my unsolicited opinion.

 There you have it, tomatoes versus peppers—I would say probably a toss up which one is actually healthier given the sugar content versus all the vitamins.
 Clearly, they're both really good for you.